-The Borough currently has six properties which are rated under the provisions of the Cultural and Recreational Lands Act 1963.
 The rate in the dollar currently charged to these properties is 25% of the general rate (i.e. the rate concession for recreational land is set at 75% of the residential rate and is treated as a contribution in lieu of rates).
 In the case of properties that meet the criteria but are situated on Commonwealth land, Council will consider a payment in lieu of rates.

 Council has applied this rating concession in recognition of the voluntary nature of the not-for-profit sport and recreation clubs operating on the rateable land and the limited revenue streams available to these community organisations.
-It is proposed that the current practice of applying a rating concession continues to be applied to those volunteer managed and operated, not-for-profit clubs that are located on rateable land.
+It is proposed that the current concession continues to be applied to those volunteer managed and operated, not-for-profit clubs that are located on rateable land.